mfroeling/UNET/README.md

 * TrainUNET trains the network.
 * SplitTrainData splits the data and labels into training, validation and test data.

+Training the data is done using two loss layers: a SoftDiceLossLayer and a CrossEntropyLossLayer.

 ## License
 https://opensource.org/licenses/BSD-3-Clause